Audit and Risk<br>Committee

 Please refer to Directors' Biographies.

-Audit Committee Meeting Status in 2022
+Audit and Risk Committee Meeting Status in 2024

 Title Name Attendance in Person By Proxy Attendance Rate in Person (%) Telephone